jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 ## Vertical Scaling - Bigger Nodes are Fine

-> 💡 Most of the vertical scaling discussion are mainly aimed at PoW chains.
+💡 Most of the vertical scaling discussion are mainly aimed at PoW chains.
+{: .notice}

 Let’s assume we have a chain that produces a block every 10s, and every block can hold a maximum of 100 transactions.

 This maximum limit is called a **maximum block size**.
 Why do we have such a limit?
 If everyone who wants to include a transaction in a block gets to include it, it might not be possible to process it in 10 seconds.
 So we need some kind of limit to ensure whoever is producing a block can actually do it in 10 seconds.
-The way people include their transaction over others is by getting into an auction for the ***blockspace***, by paying a higher amount for a unit of **gas**[^gas].
+The way people include their transaction over others is by getting into an auction for the ***blockspace***, by paying a higher amount for a unit of **gas**.[^gas]

 If we increased the maximum blocksize to 200 transactions, more transactions could be included in each block.
 However, if the block size is too large only those with powerful computers will be able to get the block ready within 10s.[^blocksizewar]

-Another way to scale the TPS is to produce a block every 5s instead of every 10s[^param].
-This also creates a centralizing force since it requires a highly specialized computer.[^latency] [^storage].
-This prices out the low-tier nodes.[^rpi]
+Another way to scale the TPS is to produce a block every 5s instead of every 10s.[^param] This also creates a centralizing force since it requires a highly specialized computer.[^latency][^storage] This prices out the low-tier nodes.[^rpi]

 Ultimately, this is a balancing act for protocols.
 There are a few Alt L1s taking a vertical scaling approach, but Ethereum and Bitcoin are resisting such changes.
 On the other hand, Binance Smart Chain maintainers don’t care if the requirements are high, so they increase the blocksize as demand increases.
-Since they use Proof Of Authority[^permission], they only select validators with powerful setups capable of handling a block every 3 seconds, and the keep increasing the blocksize as the demand increases.
+Since they use Proof Of Authority,[^permission] they only select validators with powerful setups capable of handling a block every 3 seconds, and the keep increasing the blocksize as the demand increases.
 Solana does something similar.
 Anyone can run a validator on Solana, given they can meet the high bar for minimum specifications.
 Their hypothesis is that computers will get faster with time, so we can afford to have system requirements which are considered heavy today.
 They also allow have neat tricks like parallel processing of transactions to speed up block computation.

 ## Horizontal Scaling - Don’t Give Up On Decentralization!

 So if we want the everyday person with a relatively modern consumer PC to be a validator, how do you scale? **The core idea is to distribute the work required across many participants such that each participant does less work *while keeping other participants in check*.**

-> 💡 In 2022, some of these are cutting edge ideas and active areas of research.
+💡 In 2022, some of these are cutting edge ideas and active areas of research.
 As such the implementations and search spaces are intertwined - you need the entire picture of scaling to understand how the different levers affect each other’s effectiveness and work together to ensure security and liveness of the network.
 For example, increasing the storage requirements by making calldata cheaper might hurt decentralization, but that can be coutnerbalanced by introducing history expiry at the same time.
+{: .notice--warning}

 ### Rise of Layer 2s

-A Layer 2 (L2) is a setup where some of the computation is pre-processed by a different set of nodes so the validators on the L1 dont have to, and then post the end result to the L1[^offchain].
-This can take various forms depends on what is processed by L2 and what is finally added to the L1.
+A Layer 2 (L2) is a setup where some of the computation is pre-processed by a different set of nodes so the validators on the L1 dont have to, and then post the end result to the L1.[^offchain] This can take various forms depends on what is processed by L2 and what is finally added to the L1.

 #### HTLC (Hash Time Locked Contract a.k.a State Channel)

 A state channel is simple.
 Let’s suppose you go to your neighborhood coffee shop every morning and pay in Bitcoin.
-It’s cool, but cumbersome[^cumbersome] and expensive[^expensive].
-What if you could open a “channel” with the coffee shop and sign a message that says you authorize the transfer of 1 BTC to them.
+It’s cool, but cumbersome[^cumbersome] and expensive.[^expensive] What if you could open a “channel” with the coffee shop and sign a message that says you authorize the transfer of 1 BTC to them.
 But you only give it to them off-chain and don’t broadcast it to the network.
 The second time you come around, you sign a new message saying you will be transferring 2 BTC to them instead, and so on.
 At the end of the month, when you owe the shop 30BTC, the shop can send your latest signed message on to the chain and collect their 30 BTC.
 We’ve now replaced 30 payments over a period of time into 1 settlement TX on-chain.

 An example of such an L2 is the [Bitcoin Lightning Network](https://medium.com/geekculture/bitcoins-lightning-network-explained-298c6aafe117).

 #### Plasma

-Other such Layer 2 solutions include Plasma, where a separate network [with its own validator set and consensus rules] can periodically commit the state on L1.
+Other such Layer 2 solutions include Plasma, where a separate network[^network] can periodically commit the state on L1.

 | ![plasma.png](../assets/2022-06-30-blockchain-scaling/plasma.png) |
 |:--:|